-As long as your drink of choice is something you incorporate into your nighttime routine, your brain will form the association needed.
+As long as your drink of choice is incorporated into your nighttime routine, your brain will form the necessary association.
 The only exceptions to this rule are alcohol and coffee.
 Alcohol disrupts your sleep cycle, and coffee keeps you awake.

 So, it doesn’t matter if the milk you drink is cold or hot; you must drink it consistently before bed.

 How Long Does It Take for Warm Milk to Make You Sleepy?

 Because studies examining how milk affects our sleep are inconclusive, it’s hard to tell how long it takes for milk to put you to sleep.
 It’s different for everyone, and results may vary on different days.

 The effects the tryptophan content in milk has on you are dependent on other factors.
 These include how carb-rich your dinner was and how much milk you consumed.